-By contrast, Tycho spent only two short years in Prague (1599-1601) in his capacity as the imperial astronomer for Habsburg Emperor Rudolf II.
-Nevertheless, it was arguably during this brief span of time – particularly his association with his understudy Kepler -- that Tycho cemented his enduring scientific reputation.
+By contrast, Tycho spent only two short years in Prague (1599-1601) in his capacity as imperial astronomer for Habsburg Emperor Rudolf II.
+Nevertheless, it was arguably during this brief span – and particularly his association with understudy Kepler -- that Tycho cemented his enduring scientific reputation.

-Tycho had come from noble Danish stock and managed to cajole the Danish king into building him a massive observatory in 1576-80, Uraniborg, on the island of Hven (now part of Sweden).
-The Danes spent lavishly on Tycho and he rewarded them (and all future astronomers) with reams of notebooks filled with highly detailed charts of the movements of the stars and planets.
+Tycho had come from noble Danish stock and managed to cajole the Danish king into building him a massive observatory in 1576 at Uraniborg, on the island of Hven (now part of Sweden).
+The Danes spent lavishly on Tycho and he rewarded them (and all future astronomers) with reams of notebooks filled with highly detailed charts of the stars and planets.
 Those charts, which he would continue working on and refining in Prague, would prove crucial to Kepler as he formulated his own laws of planetary motion in the early 17th century.

 Tycho was a prodigious drinker, womanizer, and dueler (he’d even had his nose sliced off in a duel as a student), but he was also highly concerned about his legacy.
 At the start of the 17th century, that meant being viewed as both a good scientist and a faithful follower of scripture – even as those two requirements began to diverge wildly in practice.

-A generation earlier, the Polish mathematician Copernicus had opened up an ecclesiastical can of worms by positing, fairly convincingly, that the sun (and not the earth) was at the center of everything.
+A generation earlier, the Polish mathematician Copernicus had opened up an ecclesiastical can of worms by positing, convincingly, that the sun (and not the earth) was at the center of everything.
 This seemed to fly in the face of both common sense and the teachings of the Church, which viewed the earth as the center of God’s creation.